cmwoodley/BART_LMWG_model/README.md

 ```

 ## Usage

 To build these models locally, run the training script provided in scripts/train.py:
 ```
 python train.py
 ```

+Building models with train.py should take less than 10 minutes on a normal PC.

 Serialised models are saved in ./models.
 Summary of predictions and scoring metrics are saved in the reports folder.

 An example notebook (notebooks/notebook1.ipynb) is provided with examples of predictions on a simgle LMWG and batches of LMWG.